The Science Behind Accelerated Resolution Therapy (ART)

 About The Author

 Stephanie A. Butler, LMHC-S, NCC, MCAP, is a trauma-trained therapist and the owner of Clarity Counseling & Wellness in Shalimar, Florida.
 With 20 years of experience, she helps adults move beyond anxiety, perfectionism, and unresolved trauma using Accelerated Resolution Therapy (ART) and other advanced techniques.
-Stephanie offers both in-person therapy in Shalimar and virtual sessions for clients throughout Florida and New Hampshire.
+Stephanie offers both in-person therapy in Shalimar and virtual sessions for clients throughout Florida.
 To schedule a free 15-minute consultation, reach out via the contact form or email Stephanie@clarityonthecoast.com.